rhidra/autopilot/readme.md

 ### Bebop setup

 To run the program on actual UAVs, we are using the Parrot Bebop 2.
-The firmware is closed, so we are using a ROS driver, [bebop_autonomy](https://bebop-autonomy.readthedocs.io/).
+To bypass the closed source firmware, so we are using a ROS driver, [bebop_autonomy](https://bebop-autonomy.readthedocs.io/).

 To install the driver, follow the [official tutorial](https://bebop-autonomy.readthedocs.io/en/latest/installation.html).